 If you’re still unsure about switching to a fixed price plan, check out our quick list of pros and cons of fixed rate energy:

-- Potentially saving money in the long term, and peace of mind that price rises won’t affect your household
+Saving money in the long term, and peace of mind that price rises won’t affect your household

-- Choice of supplier — nearly all energy suppliers offer a fixed rate plan now, and you can quickly compare fixed rate plans from one supplier to the next
+Choice of supplier — nearly all energy suppliers offer a fixed rate plan now, and you can quickly compare fixed rate plans from one supplier to the next

 Still not sure if you want to take the gamble?
 It might boil down to how you feel about your current financial situation, and how often you anticipate being able to compare the energy market for better deals.